Diversionary foreign policy: Criticism and problems with the theory

 As with most theories there are disagreements among experts regarding diversionary wars.
 Diversionary foreign policy is supported by anecdotal evidence because it is hard to prove a theory in international relations quantitatively.
-When quantitative or empirical tests are attempted, the results are fairly ambiguous and there is not enough consistency among various findings to establish a definitive conclusion This creates a discrepancy between the theoretical and historical text and the empirical evidence.
+When quantitative or empirical tests are attempted, the results are fairly ambiguous and there is not enough consistency among various findings to establish a definitive conclusion.
+This creates a discrepancy between the theoretical and historical text and the empirical evidence.
 Therefore, a good amount of criticism arises.

-To begin with, there is an opposing theory that argues a state leader has the most leverage when citizens are content with domestic policy and he has high public approval ratings.
+To begin with, there is an opposing theory that argues a state leader has the most leverage when citizens are content with domestic policy and the leader has high public approval ratings.
 It is then assumed that leaders are most likely to engage in international conflicts when the domestic approval is highest.
 Furthermore, some analysts argue that the entire basis for the argument, the idea that a foreign enemy brings a country together, is not as well founded as it originally seems.
 This idea relies heavily on sociological studies that focus on the cohesion of small groups.
 Problems arise when theorists try to apply this to a large group such as a nation state, which is composed of many smaller groups.
 In fact, there are examples of external conflict leading to more unrest between domestic groups.
-For example, World War I led to internal problems in Russia, eventually culminating in the Bolshevik Revolution Some also argue that a government cannot just incite an international conflict whenever they wish.
+For example, World War I led to internal problems in Russia, eventually culminating in the Bolshevik Revolution.
+Some also argue that a government cannot just incite an international conflict whenever they wish.
 Although there are always conflicts going on among the international community, not all are compelling enough to justify the use of force to the public and the government may even be accused of overreacting to a situation.